shuishida/SoapRL/README.md

 Paper: [SOAP-RL: Sequential Option Advantage Propagation for Reinforcement Learning in POMDP Environments](https://arxiv.org/abs/2407.18913)

-This repository contains the code for the paper ["SOAP-RL: Sequential Option Advantage Propagation for Reinforcement Learning in POMDP Environments"](https://arxiv.org/abs/2407.18913).
+This repository contains the code for [SOAP-RL](https://arxiv.org/abs/2407.18913).

 This work compares ways of extending Reinforcement Learning algorithms to POMDPs with options.
 Options function as memory that allows the agent to retain historical information beyond the policy's context window.